Verified and Tested 02/17/15

 In this article, we will go over how to add additional virtual hosts to a Linux cloud server with Apache installed.
 Each virtual host handles a specific website or domain that will be hosted on the server, including sub-domains.
 This is referred to as named-based hosting because it allows multiple websites to utilize one set of resources, such as a single IP.

 This article assumes that you have already installed Apache and performed the basic configuration of it.
+If you have not done so, follow our how-to on this here.

 Setting up Apache Virtual Hosts on Ubuntu 14.04